Svinkel/PSD/README.md

 The binary image was sent to a input BRAM on a FPGA through USB connection and the result image was extracted from an output BRAM via USB too.
 The maximum size allowed for the images was 128x128x1.

-This projects were developed with Ricardo Vieira.
+This projects were developed with João Bauto.